sash-mt5/bybit-official-api-docs/en/websocket.md

 	"timestamp_e6": 1564456370126493            //the timestamp of pruduce the infomation of instrument }
 // delta format
-// Only the data-update field has the update data,the data-delete and data-insert is null.If a field not change,the field will not exist in data-update
+// Only the data-update field has the update data, the data-delete and data-insert is null.
+If a field not change, the field will not exist in data-update
 {
 	"topic": "instrument_info.100ms.BTCUSD",
 	"type": "delta",